Facial Recognition Panel with Body Temperature and Mask Detection: Navigating Our New Normal with Uniview (OET-213H-BTS1)

 The benefit of this scene is that someone can't sneak past without showing their face.
-So if you're saving snapshots with a Micro SD card, you can make sure that everyone who enters will have their picture taken and saved to your card.
+So if you're saving snapshots with the panel's internal storage, you can make sure that everyone who enters will have their picture taken and saved to your card.
 Or if you're saving this video stream to an NVR's hard drive, you may want to make sure that the video actually records people's faces.
 You may also want to enable face detection if your business requires the use of face masks, which we'll touch on here in a bit.

 Face Recognition + Temperature Measurement

 The final authentication scene requires not only a human face, but a human face that matches a face template previously saved in the system.
 In other words, the panel has to recognize the person's face in addition to checking their body temperature.
 If you're using this panel in a restricted area where only certain people are allowed, then this is the scene for you.
 You can also use this scene in a non-restricted area if you want to track people.
 For instance, your office may not be restricted, so-to-speak.
 But you could still use this scene to keep track of when your employees show up to work and what their body temperatures have been over time.

 With this scene, each person can register their face directly from the panel.
 Simply input their name and take their picture.
 You also have the option of inputting a card number, as this panel can also function as a Weigand proximity card reader when connected to your access control system.
 If an unregistered user approaches the panel during this authentication scene, their temperature will still be recorded; however, they will not be granted permission to proceed.